Cannonball (film): Plot

-As the race degenerates into a violent demolition derby, Messer is blown up by Bennie, while McMillan attempts to cheat by having his Blazer flown from LAX to New York's LaGuardia Airport where he waits out the race with his mistress Louisa (Louisa Moritz).
+As the race degenerates into a violent demolition derby, Messer is blown up by Bennie, while McMillan attempts to cheat by having his Blazer flown from LAX to New York's LaGuardia Airport where he waits out the race with his mistress Louisa.
 Beutell's borrowed Lincoln gets progressively more damaged as the race goes on, while Jim and Maryann face engine trouble with a broken fan belt.
 The rivalry between Coy and the increasingly unstable Redman gets out of control as the two fight and attempt to force each other off the road, with Coy crashing his Trans Am after Redman breaks the headlights.
 Switching to a 1969 Ford Mustang he borrows from some local hot-rodders, Coy has a last showdown with Redman, who has kicked Perman and Sharma out of his car after arguing with them.
 A piece of Perman's guitar, which Redman smashed in a rage after getting sick of Perman's singing and on-the-road radio broadcasts, gets lodged behind the car pedals, causing Redman to lose control and crash over the side of an unfinished bridge.
 He dies when the car explodes.

-Bennie meanwhile, has sent a gunman to kill the driver of the "other" red Trans Am as it is beating Coy.
+Bennie meanwhile, has sent Sharpe, a gunman, to kill the driver of the "other" red Trans Am as it is beating Coy.
 He is unaware that the driver is Zippo or that Linda is now riding with him, as Coy thought it safer for her to do so since Redman was after him.
 While with Zippo, she has found out that it was Zippo who was driving the car in which the girl was killed, not Coy.
 Coy took the blame because he knew the weaker Zippo would never survive in jail.

-Bennie's gunman shoots Zippo dead and the Trans Am crashes and explodes.
+Sharpe shoots Zippo dead and the Trans Am crashes and explodes.
 Linda jumps clear, but is badly injured.
 Jim and Maryann see the wreck and pick up the comatose Linda, taking her to hospital.
 Behind them, the presence of the wrecked Trans Am on the freeway causes a multiple-car pileup.